Nagukore/Nagukore/README.md

-▸  Real-world impact over impressive-looking prototypes ▸  AI as a force multiplier — automation with intentional design ▸  Modular, maintainable systems built for production, not demos ▸  If it's not deployed, it's not done
+▸  Real-world impact over impressive-looking prototypes ▸  AI as a force multiplier — automation with intentional design ▸  Modular, maintainable systems built for production, not demos ▸  Breadth matters — from healthcare platforms to browser games ▸  If it's not deployed, it's not done
 ```